rojo-rbx/rojo/docs/sync-details.md

 Any directory on the filesystem will turn into a `Folder` instance in Roblox, unless that folder matches the name of a service or other existing instance.
 In those cases, that instance will be preserved.

 ## Scripts
 Rojo can represent `ModuleScript`, `Script`, and `LocalScript` objects.
-The default script type is `ModuleScript`, since most scripts in well-structued Roblox projects will be modules.
+The default script type is `ModuleScript`, since most scripts in well-structured Roblox projects will be modules.

 | File Name      | Instance Type  |
 | -------------- | -------------- |